CommonAccord/Cmacc-Org/Doc/GHx/UMKC-Law/Input/Dummy.md

 Ti=Applicant

-0.sec=Please fill in this information based on the criteria which ....
+0.sec=Please fill in this information {test} based on the criteria which ....

 1.Ti=Name